ryukau/VSTPlugins/docs/manual/GenericDrum/GenericDrum_en.md

     **Warning**: When `Cross Feedback Gain` approaches 1.0, oscillation or blow up is likely to happen.

+Consistency

+:   Amount of randomization to `Cross Feedback Ratio`.

+    0 is totally random, 1 is totally consistent.
+Randomization is done for each note-on.

 Cross Feedback Ratio

 :   Adjusts the tone of membranes.